UST Radiation Detectors Overview

 LABDOS: Experimental Radiation Detection instrument

 LABDOS is an experimental device that can theoretically be used in all the aforementioned applications.
-But due limitation of the universal design its primary purpose is to design and verify experiments before employing more specific instruments mentioned above.
+But due to limitations of the universal design, its primary purpose is to design and verify experiments before employing more specific instruments mentioned above.
 It serves as a testbed for new technologies, currently using a semiconductor diode as a detector, with potential future expansion to include scintillation detectors.
 High reliability is not a requirement because it is primarily operated under direct user supervision.
-There are also no high demands for power consumption or power supply, as it is expected to be powered by a mobile source (tablet, smartphone, computer, power banks) via USB-C.
+There are also no high demands for power consumption or power supply, as it is expected to be powered by a mobile source (tablet, smartphone, computer, or power bank) via USB-C.